The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

 - Click "OK" to close the "Add New Custom Field" dialog box.
 Click "Close" to close the "Custom Field Manager" dialog box.

 - Close the "Customers" data list window.
-You are returned to the Excel "Invoice" worksheet.

 - Insert a new row above the "Address" line in the Bill To section.